sheltauro/client_server_interactions/README.md

 - [x] Return all requests with the same (status + result) response.
   - [x] Client should be able to read the status + result.
 - [x] Create a future/callback function.

+- [ ] Send heartbeats from client to server, to check if the server is up.